Trafigura targets $8 billion India metals market with online store

 “There is a strong demand for refined metals such as aluminum, copper and zinc in smaller lot sizes, but currently the market suffers from lack of automation, erratic supply, poor quality control, complex transportation logistics and opaque pricing,” said Raoul Bajaj, chief executive of Trafigura India.

-Customers will have to pay cash to buy from Lykos, the spokeswoman said.
-That could limit its reach given that most small manufacturers are used to buying on credit, said a small metals trader.
-He did not want to be named.

-Still, Trafigura’s online platform could eat into the market share of smaller smelters and physical traders by attracting buyers at lower premiums, said a source at an Indian zinc smelter.

-Trafigura customers will have to take delivery from warehouses newly built near manufacturing centers in the states of Gujarat, Rajasthan and West Bengal.
-More warehouses are planned, it said.
+Customers will have to take delivery from warehouses newly built near manufacturing centers in the states of Gujarat, Rajasthan and West Bengal.
+More warehouses are planned.

 Trafigura’s move comes as storage of metals is in focus globally.
 The company and other metal merchants, Wall Street banks and the London Metal Exchange face more than two dozen class-action lawsuits alleging they artificially restricted supplies from warehouses and inflated aluminum and zinc prices.
 They have all denied the allegations.